C. Blythe Andrews Jr. Public Library

-The C. Blythe Andrews Jr. Public Library, formerly known as the College Hill Branch Library, is in Tampa, Florida.
+The C. Blythe Andrews Jr. Public Library, formerly known as the College Hill Branch Library, is located at 2607 E. Dr. MLK Jr. Blvd., Tampa, Florida, United States.
 The 8,500 sq. foot facility was renamed in 2011 for Florida Sentinel Bulletin owner and publisher C. Blythe Andrews.
-The library is located at 2607 E. Dr. MLK Jr. Blvd.
-It is part of the Tampa–Hillsborough County Public Library System (THPL), as well as a member of the Hillsborough County Public Library Cooperative (HCPLC).
+It is part of the Tampa–Hillsborough County Public Library System (THPL), and is a member of the Hillsborough County Public Library Cooperative (HCPLC).